Lene Lovich: 1949–1975: Early life and career beginnings

-Lovich was born Lili-Marlene Premilovich in Detroit, Michigan, to an English mother and American father of Serbian descent.
-After her father had health problems, her mother took the 13-year-old Lovich and her three siblings to live in Hull, East Yorkshire, England.
+Lovich was born Lili-Marlene Premilovich in Detroit, Michigan, on March 30, 1949, to an English mother and American father of Serbian descent.
+After her father developed health problems, her mother took the 13-year-old Lovich and her three siblings to live in Hull, East Yorkshire, England.
 She met guitarist/songwriter Les Chappell when they were teenagers, and he became her longtime collaborator and life partner.
 In the autumn of 1968, they went to London to attend art school.
 It was there that Lovich first tied her hair into the plaits that later became a visual trademark, though at first she braided her hair to keep it out of the clay when studying sculpture.

 Over the following decade, Lovich attended several art schools, busked around the London Underground and appeared in cabaret clubs as an "Oriental" dancer.
 She also travelled to Spain, where she visited Salvador Dalí at his home.
 She played acoustic rock music around London, sang in the mass choir of a show called Quintessence at the Royal Albert Hall, played a soldier in Arthur Brown's show, worked as a go-go dancer with the Radio One Roadshow, toured Italy with a West Indian soul band and played saxophone for Bob Flag's Balloon and Banana Band and for an all-girl cabaret trio called the Sensations.
 She recorded screams for horror films, wrote lyrics for French disco star Cerrone (including the sci-fi dance smash "Supernature", later recorded by Lovich) and worked with various fringe theatre groups.
 She was also one of thousands of audience members invited to sing along at the 1972 Lanchester Arts Festival at the Locarno Ballroom in Coventry when Chuck Berry recorded "My Ding-a-Ling" for Chess Records.

 In 1975, Lovich joined the Diversions, a funk group that released three singles and an album on Polydor Records without success.